brson/rust-chamber/README.md

-*A Rust program that cannot use the `unsafe` keyword, nor link to any libraries, should be able to accomplish nothing more disruptive than spin the CPU, trigger `fail!`, or hit the end of the stack.*
+*A Rust program that cannot use the `unsafe` keyword, nor link to any libraries, should be able to accomplish nothing more disruptive than spin the CPU, trigger unwinding, or recurse into the end of the stack.*

-Chamber creates a controlled environment for fuzzing, attacking, and torturing the compiler.
+Chamber creates a controlled environment for fuzzing, attacking, and torturing the compiler and libraries.
 It provides a framework for attempting to violate Rust's safety guarantees.